rahulaggarwal965/cis5650-final-project/README.md

 Since the base color has a significantly higher weight in the color computation, combining it with the other SH bands introduces unnecessary computational overhead.

+Use `--separate_sh` to enable this optimization when training.

 #### Tangent Plane Preloading

 When computing the tangent plane of each gaussian on the unit sphere, we have to do an expensive calculation involving projecting the ray, caculating the spherical coordinates for the ray and assigning a local coordinate frame to the resulting tangent plane.
 We note that the parallelization scheme for gaussian splatting assigns each *tile* a CUDA block and each *pixel* within a tile a thread.
 However, this means that each pixel must iterate through each Gaussian, computing the expensive ray intersection each time.
 Therefore, we implement a caching mechanism that stores the $sin$ and $cos$ of the spherical coordinates (unit length) in shared memory, loaded a warp at a time.
 This both reduces memory bandwith and computational overhead, which greatly improves performance.

+This optimization is enabled by default during training.

 ![tangent_plane_preloading](assets/docs/tangent_plane_preloading.png)